 Her practice concentration is in the area of family law.
-After almost forty years of working in the law and litigation, Joy now limits her practice to family law Mediation, Family Law Guardian Ad Litem, Attorney ad Litem, prenuptial agreements, postnuptial agreements, parenting plans, and uncontested matters in dissolution of marriage (divorce) and child custody, as well as simple Wills and Trusts, Powers of Attorney, and Designation of Health Care Surrogate.
+After forty years of working in the law and litigation, Joy now limits her practice to family law Mediation, Family Law Guardian Ad Litem, and Attorney ad Litem, in Palm Beach County FL.

 Joy served for eight years on the Board of Directors of The Mental Health Association of Palm Beach County, Inc. She was a member of The Florida Bar Ad Hoc Family Law Guardian Ad Litem Committee, which worked for several years creating and implementing a training program for GALs in Family Division cases.
 She is a former Chairperson of the South Palm Beach County Bar Association Mental Health Law Committee, former officer and founding member of the Collaborative Divorce Lawyers Association of Palm Beach County, Inc., a former member of the Craig S. Barnard American Inns of Court, and a former member and Chair of The Florida Bar Grievance Committee of the 15th Circuit.